Courtoyes History, Family Crest & Coats of Arms

-England in the wave of migration that followed the Norman Conquest of 1066.
+The name Courtoyes was brought to England in the wave of migration that followed the Norman Conquest of 1066.
 Courtoyes is based on refined or educated person.
 Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
-CITATION[CLOSE]

 Early Origins of the Courtoyes family

-Another 321 words (23 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Courtoyes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Courtoyes research.
+Another 161 words (12 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Courtoyes History in all our PDF Extended History products and printed products wherever possible.

 Courtoyes Spelling Variations